-Philip Cook holds a Ph.D. in Cross-Cultural Psychology from Queen’s University, and is the founder of the International Institute for Child Rights and Development (IICRD).
-He served as Executive Director from 1994 until November, 2018.
-Now he is happy tp have handed this role to new E.D.
-Vanessa Currie, and also to remain an IICRD Senior Advisor and an Associate for project work.
+Philip Cook holds a Ph.D. in Cross-Cultural Psychology from Queen’s University, and was the founder of the International Institute for Child Rights and Development (IICRD).
+He served as Executive Director from 1994 until November 2018.
+Now he is happy to have handed this role to new E.D.
+Vanessa Currie and also to remain an IICRD Senior Advisor and an Associate for project work.

 Since 1994, Dr. Cook has overseen IICRD's growth as a leader in linking children’s rights and child protection and healthy development to broad issues of human development and participatory governance across diverse cultures and situational contexts.
-During this time the Institute has been working in partnership with a cross section of UN agencies, governments, and international non-governmental organizations, and children’s organizations.
-These partnerships have resulted in: child protection systems strengthening policy and program design, expertise in formal-non-formal CP systems, community based research initiatives, and participatory protection projects with marginalized children, youth and their communities on various issues including: children affected by violence, conflict and natural disaster; child victims of trafficking; children affected by HIV/AIDS; support for Indigenous children, child protection monitoring and evaluation, intergenerational programs, and child protection in the context of social protection.
-Philip has published and taught extensively and is a senior advisor to a number of national governments, UN Agencies, regional organizations, INGO’s and the UN Committee on the Rights of the Child.
-He also practices child rights, with his wife Michele, as a father of three children.
+During this time, the Institute has been working in partnership with a cross-section of UN agencies, governments, and international non-governmental organizations, and children’s organizations.
+These partnerships have resulted in: child protection systems strengthening policy and program design, expertise in formal-non-formal child protection systems, community-based research initiatives, and participatory protection projects with marginalized children, youth and their communities on various issues including: children affected by violence; conflict and natural disaster; child victims of trafficking; children affected by HIV/AIDS; support for Indigenous children; child protection monitoring and evaluation; intergenerational programs; and, child protection in the context of social protection.
+Philip has published and taught extensively including as a senior advisor to a number of national governments, UN Agencies, regional organizations, international non-governmental organizations and the UN Committee on the Rights of the Child.
+He also practiced child rights as a father of three children.